-- 1. One singular dwelling unit per lot; - 2.
-One Guest House per lot, provided that: - a.
-A Guest House may not be rented or leased, separately from the principal dwelling unit on a lot, for any period of time. - b.
-All applicable requirements of the New Mexico Environment Department are met prior to construction of a Guest House. - c.
-All other applicable requirements of this Ordinance are met. - 3.
-Accessory uses and structures; - 4.
-Agricultural activities, including wineries as defined by this Ordinance, provided that any areas devoted to livestock shall be constructed and maintained to discourage the concentration and breeding of insects and rodents that may be detrimental to human habitation, and provided that animal excrement shall not be allowed to accumulate in excessive amounts; - 5.
-Home occupations; and - 6.
-Public parks, open space, and accessory uses customarily incidental to such uses. - 7.
-Exploratory water wells related to the development of water resources by governmental entities. - 8.
-Permissive group homes.
+- 1. One singular dwelling unit per lot;

+- 2. One Guest House per lot, provided that:

+- a.
+All applicable requirements of the New Mexico Environment Department are met prior to construction of a Guest House.

+- b.
+All other applicable requirements of this Ordinance are met.

+- 3. Accessory uses and structures;

+- 4. Agricultural activities, including wineries as defined by this Ordinance, provided that any areas devoted to livestock shall be constructed and maintained to discourage the concentration and breeding of insects and rodents that may be detrimental to human habitation, and provided that animal excrement shall not be allowed to accumulate in excessive amounts;

+- 5. Home occupations; and

+- 6. Public parks, open space, and accessory uses customarily incidental to such uses.

+- 7. Exploratory water wells related to the development of water resources by governmental entities.

+- 8. Permissive group homes.

+- 9. Short Term Rentals;

+- 10. In-Law Quarters.